Whenever you mention web scraping, you’re guaranteed to get mixed responses.

 To name a few.

-Although cases have gone both ways, as of 2021, the courts are clarifying the situation of for web scrapers.
+Although cases on the topic of web scraping have gone both ways, as of 2021 the courts are beginning to clarify the legality of data scraping for web scrapers.

 The most recent of which HiQ vs LinkedIn, found that scraping data from a website doesn’t violate anti-hacking laws as long as the data is public and the scraper hasn’t explicitly agreed to the website’s terms and conditions in advance.

 What this means is that so long as the data is publicly available on a website, and doesn’t require the web scraper to login and explicitly accept the terms of conditions of the website, the web scraper is within their right to scrape the publically available data.